 These metrics are extremely valuable and not only to your sales team, so why not scale the way you track them if you can?

-Databox sales performance dashboards can help your entire team stay on top of the sales metrics that matter most and make all the dry numbers a lot more understandable.
+Databox sales performance reports can help your entire team stay on top of the sales metrics that matter most and make all the dry numbers a lot more understandable.